maxsdw/vRap-js/README.md

 ### Using callback functions

-It is possible to run a callback function when creating a new object, for that porpuse you can use jQuery Deferred objects, like this:
+It is possible to run a callback function when creating a new object, for that purpose you can use jQuery Deferred objects, like this:

         vRap.Actions.define( 'DemoApp.views.DataGrid', (function() {
                 return {